dergigi/dergigi.github.io/bitcoin/_drafts/2019-05-01-bitcoins-gravity.markdown

 ### Acknowledgments

 - Thanks to [Hasu], whose incredible feedback helped to shape large parts of this article.
-His writing on Unpacking Bitcoin's Social Contract was the inspiration for this article.
+His writing on [Unpacking Bitcoin's Social Contract][social-contract] was my inspiration for writing about Bitcoin's gravity.
 - Thanks to [Nathaniel Whittemore] for his writings on narratives and feedback on earlier drafts of this article.
 - Thanks to [Ben Prentice] for proofreading the final draft.
 - Dedicated to the [bravest space cat][hodlonaut] of them all (* April 2017, † April 2019).